natrontech/momentum/momentum-backend/docs/openapi_generation_doc.md

 Since the generation of a good openapi spec is crucial to momentums core api, it's documented here how this was implemented.

+We were unable to find a tool which is ready enough to generate openapi spec for version 3.
+Due to this we will remain on version 2 and upgrade later.

 ## What is generated

 - Models (folder *models*)